 Set up an ad blocker

 The best ad blockers help protect your privacy by blocking third-party trackers, pop-ups, malicious ads, and annoying banners.
-They also have extra features like custom ad-blocking rules, whitelisting, and many more.
+They also have extra features like custom ad-blocking rules, whitelisting, etc. You can download and install compatible ad blockers as software or browser add-ons.

 Use a secure browser